Algerian Ligue Professionnelle 1

 The Algerian Ligue Professionnelle 1 (الرابطة الجزائرية المحترفة الأولى لكرة القدم), known as Championnat National de Première Division or Ligue 1 for short, and formerly known as the Championnat National 1, is the Algerian professional league for association football clubs.
 It is the country's primary football competition and serves as the top division of the Algerian football league system.
-Administered by the Ligue de Football Professionnel, it is contested by 16 clubs, with the two lowest-placed teams at the end of each season being relegated to the League 2 and replaced by the top two teams in that division.
-In 2009 it was known as Championnat d'Algérie D1 Nedjma and from 2010 to 2014, it was known as Ligue Professionnelle 1 Nedjma as it is sponsored by Kuwaiti telecommunications company Nedjma.
-From 2014, the league is officially known as Ligue Professionnelle 1 Mobilis as it is sponsored by Algerian telecommunications company Mobilis.
+Administered by the Ligue de Football Professionnel, it is contested by 16 clubs, with the three lowest-placed teams at the end of each season being relegated to the League 2 and replaced by the top two teams in that division and the playoffs winner.
+In 2009 it was known as Championnat d'Algérie D1 Nedjma and from 2010 to 2014, it was known as Ligue Professionnelle 1 Nedjma as it was sponsored by Kuwaiti telecommunications company Nedjma.
+Since 2014, the league has been officially known as Ligue Professionnelle 1 Mobilis as it is sponsored by Algerian telecommunications company Mobilis.

 The league was created in 1962, when Algeria became an independent nation.
 Until 1950, only regional leagues (Algiers, Constantine, Oran) were contested.
 Some 'national' playoffs were played in the first decade of the 20th century, first in 1904.
 Between 1920 and 1956 the winners played off for the North African Championship, together with league winners from Morocco and Tunisia.

 Between 1957 and 1962, a North African Championship without participation from Morocco and Tunisia (which had gained independence) was organised as the "Algerian championship".

 On 21 August 2010, the FAF announced that the name of the league would change to Ligue Professionnelle 1 to reflect the professionalization of the league.

 History

 Algerian football origins (1897–1962)

-The history of football in Algeria is closely linked to the French football.
+The history of football in Algeria is closely linked to French football.
 When football appeared in France in the year 1872, it appeared in its turn naturally around 1894 in North Africa, a region of the world subject to French authority.
 The first clubs were founded in Oran, CDJ Oran (Club des Joyeuseté) was founded on 14 April 1894, this club created its football section on 10 July 1897.
-The second club CAL Oran (Club Athlétique Liberté Oranais) was founded with his football section on 28 September 1897 under the name of Club Athlétique Oranais.
+The second club CAL Oran (Club Athlétique Liberté Oranais) was founded with its football section on 28 September 1897 under the name of Club Athlétique Oranais.

-As a result, football was progressively developed in the French Algeria for more than half a century with the creation of a large number of clubs but also organizations that governed its practice in departmental and inter-regional competitions.
+As a result, football was progressively developed in French Algeria for more than half a century with the creation of a large number of clubs but also organizations that governed its practice in departmental and inter-regional competitions.
 Then it came to an end in the year 1962, when Algeria became the last territory in North Africa to abandon French rule and thus saw the end of colonial French football.